Ma-Ko-dev/MaCron/README.md

 ## Getting started

 To install MaCron, simply download the latest build from the release section.<br>
 Keep in mind that you need to have Python installed on your Machine.
-If the Scripts you are Scheduling with MaCron need non Built-In Modules, make sure that they are installed.
+If the Scripts you are Scheduling with MaCron need non Built-In Modules, make sure that they are installed.<br>
+It is recommended to save your python scripts with the extension .pyw to suppress the popup of a cmd window.

 ## Known Issues
 For the moment, MaCron has no multiprocessing which means all scheduled scripts will run after each other.
 This can lead to some problems when the scheduled scripts take a long time to run.
 Please keep in mind that every sleep or delay in a script might freeze the GUI.<br>